 Capstone activity in chemistry, biochemistry, or related field, generally involving an independent laboratory experience with integration of the major and the university core.
-Prerequisites: junior standing in chemistry, biochemistry, medical technology, or permission of chair (fall, winter, spring, summer)
+Prerequisites: junior standing in chemistry, biochemistry, medical technology, and permission of chair (fall, winter, spring, summer)

-Special Topics 1 to 5
+CH 491 Special Topics 1 to 5

-1 to 5
+CH 492 Special Topics 1 to 5

-Special Topics 1 to 5
+CH 493 Special Topics 1 to 5

 ding and/or lecture at an advanced level.

-Independent Study 1 to 5
+CH 496 Independent Study 1 to 5

-1 to 5
+CH 497 Independent Study 1 to 5

-Independent Study 1 to 5
+CH 498 Independent Study 1 to 5

-Undergraduate Research 1 to 6
+CH 499 Undergraduate Research 1 to 6

-ding and/or lecture at an advanced level.
-Independent Study Independent Study Independent Study
+Literature a nd laboratory investigation of a basic research problem.

-Literature and laboratory investigation of a basic research problem.
 Four laboratory hours per week per credit.